 Professor Alexander Türk

-Professor Türk is Director of the Postgraduate Diploma/MA in EU Law (by Distance Learning).
-He is also General Editor of LexisNexis EU Tracker.
+Professor Türk is Director of Postgraduate Taught Programmes.
+He is also Director of' the Postgraduate Diploma/MA in EU Law (by Distance Learning).
+Additionally, Professor Türk is General Editor of LexisNexis EU Tracker.
 He teaches on the London Programmes of the London Law Consortium and Pepperdine University, California.
 He is an adjunct Professor of Georgetown University, Washington.

-Professor Türk’s principal research interests are in the field of European Union Law, and in particular its constitutional and administrative law.
+Professor Türk’s principal research interests are in the field of European Union Law and in particular its constitutional and administrative law.
 He is also interested in comparative constitutional law and US constitutional and administrative Law.
 His main research focus is on the delegation of powers in EU law and in national constitutional laws.
 He has also developed the idea of Europe’s integrated administration (together with Prof. Herwig Hofmann, Luxembourg) and has published several books and articles in the field of EU administrative law.
-He has just completed a book project (together with Prof. Hofmann and Prof. Rowe, Frankfurt a.d.O.) on EU Administrative Law and Policy (OUP, 2011).

 Legal Challenges in EU Administrative Law: Towards an Integrated Administration (Edward Elgar Publishing, 2009), co-edited with Prof. H.C.H.
 Hofmann